mikamautnerrohde/researchproject/rp-project-manual.md

 The internal assessor is expected to grade all three assessment forms: the experimental work, the final presentation and the final report, using the [respective grading rubrics](rp-project-rubrics.md).
 Experimental work can be difficult to assess for an internal assessor who did not supervise the student, which is why the supervisor is expected to provide the internal assessor with advice on the grading.
 See [here](#grading) for more information about grading.

 ### External assessor tasks

 #### Grade final report
 The external assessor is expected to grade the final report.
 See [here](#grading) for more information about grading.

 ### Examiner tasks

+####  Reviews and approves project proposal.
+Once the student has submitted a research proposal to the master's programme and that proposal has been approved by the programme, the examiner will be asked to review the proposal.
+In this process, the examiner is asked to judge the following:

+- is the planning of the project feasible?
+- is the design of the study appropriate given the research question and hypotheses?

+While reviewing the proposal, it is possible to leave remarks that are visible to all parties involved in the project.

 #### Submit the final grade.
 The examiner is expected to submit the final grade to the programme via www.datanose.nl, using a link that is automatically e-mailed once the student has submitted the final report.